lifewjola/portfolio/README.md

   </div>
 </div>

+Feel free to explore different sections of my portfolio using the menu above.

 ## Recent Projects<a name="recent"></a>

-This section showcases my data analysis projects.
+This section showcases my recent projects.

 ## Data Analysis<a name="data-analysis"></a>